-A School Where Children CAN and DO Learn.
+A School Where All Students CAN and DO Learn.

 Memorial Hall School was established in 1966 by Donna White Aurich, and shortly after Reverend George Aurich joined the school serving as Headmaster.
 The school was established in order to provide a small structured, supportive and secure environment for students with learning differences.
 Over the past 30 years, there have been substantial changes in the complexion of our student body due to the growing influx of International Students.